 Developing reading.
 Once children have a secure grasp of phonics, they continue to develop their reading with a focus on fluency.
 They read very widely, including a range of fiction, non-fiction and poetry, to build their vocabulary and promote a love of reading.
 There is also a focus on reading comprehension and close reading with our older children.
 This includes discussions about plot, character and themes in novels, as well as about writers’ use of language and why they may have made particular choices.
 This part of our reading strategy generally covers children in years 3-6.

 - Wider Reading Culture.
 In addition to our early reading and developing reading strategies, which seek to equip children with the skills and knowledge they need to read, at Stepney Park we also aim to develop a reading culture.
 This seeks to promote reading for pleasure and to support children in becoming lifelong readers using a range of approaches.

 More about Early Reading

 Early reading is a major priority at Stepney Park: ensuring children become competent readers is at the heart of what we do and we know that a successful early reading programme is an essential part of this aim.
 For phonics, we use the Tower Hamlets Education Partnership’s phonics programme, which has been accredited by the Department for Education.
 Children also benefit from extensive decoding practice in guided reading sessions.
+We run sessions in school for parents to find out more about supporting learning phonics at home.
 These take place in a small group with an adult and the books that children read are matched to the phonics sounds they have learnt.
 Our early reading strategy generally covers EYFS and key stage 1, though it includes older children where necessary:

 Nursery.
 Phase 1 of Letters and Sounds is used to prepare children for the beginning of the THEP phonics programme, which children may start if they are ready towards the end of nursery.
 In addition, staff read to children daily to build their vocabulary and enjoyment of reading.